Reshift-Security/npm_plugin/README.md

 * git
 * Unix environment
 ##### Method
-1. 'sudo -H npm i -g reshift_npm_plugin' (you will need sudo privilege as it need to access bin folder)
+1. '''sudo -H npm i -g reshift_npm_plugin''' (you will need sudo privilege as it need to access bin folder)
 2. 'reshift-scan -v' to check if the installation is successful
 ##### Usage
 1.     'reshift-scan -t <report_token> -u <host_name> -p <port_number>' to run the scan on current folder